rizemon/rizemon.github.io/_posts/2019-09-07-bastion-htb.markdown

 layout: post
 title:  "Hack The Box - Bastion"
 date:   2019-09-07 23:11:00 +0800
+categories: hackthebox
-categories: hackthebox smb mremoteng windows ssh
+tags: smb mremoteng windows ssh
 ---
 I found this machine a little hard at first as this was my first Windows machine and I wasn't adept at exploiting Windows.
 After reading various write ups and guides online, I was able to root this machine ! :)